-If Turnitin is activated by the professor papers will be submitted to Turnitin and students will get back a report to improve their paper before final submission.
+If Vericite is activated by the professor papers will be submitted to Vericite and students will get back a report to improve their paper before final submission.

 Professors can use assignments to return online comments or marked-up files to students.

 The professor may include files for students to use as part of an assignment.

 Students may be required to accept a submission statement and click a submit button to send a file for marking.

 Professors can set conditions students must match before they can access an assignment (For example, earning a passing grade on an earlier assignment).

 Moodle Forums let course participants interact and exchange information between classes.

 There are several forum types, but all permit posting and replying to posts in the forum.
 The professor can require students to make a specific number of posts and replies.

 Uses for forums include getting to know other class members, discussing material to prepare for class, reviewing and clarifying information from a past class, or any purpose the professor believes will be useful.
 Private forums can be used for communication between the professor and individual students.

 If subscription is forced by the professor, students should get a daily digest from Moodle via email which includes links to reply to posts in the forum.